 Roasted Vegetable Thanksgiving Bowl

 I’ve got the perfect small Thanksgiving meal for you!
 This roasted vegetable Thanksgiving bowl has all the flavors of traditional Thanksgiving without all the effort.

-So, I made you this bowl!
-It’s great if your Thanksgiving plans involve only only a few people, or if you don’t feel like cooking much this year.
-It’s packed with all of my favorites: caramelized roasted vegetables, turkey-less tofu, mushroom gravy, wild rice pilaf and homemade cranberry orange sauce.
+It’s great if your Thanksgiving plans involve only a few people, when you’re craving the flavors of Thanksgiving but don’t want to cook an entire feast, or if you don’t feel like cooking much this year.
+It’s packed with all of my favorites: caramelized roasted vegetables, turkey-less tofu, mushroom gravy, wild rice pilaf, and homemade cranberry orange sauce.

+Roasted Vegetable Thanksgiving Bowl